The following guide is a comprehensive overview of cybersecurity schools in New Hampshire.

 Cybersecurity jobs in New Hampshire

 New Hampshire is a small market when it comes to cybersecurity.
-In the year ended September 2019, the state had 2,995 people employed in some aspect of information security, according to Cyberseek.
-During that same period, employers posted 1,088 new cybersecurity job openings.
+From October 2021 through September 2022, the state had 3,742 people employed in some aspect of information security, according to Cyberseek.
+During that same period, employers posted 2,428 new cybersecurity job openings.

 The density of information security employment as compared to the state’s population is one of the lowest in the country.
 This is likely due at least in part to the fact that the southern region of the state, which is the most densely populated, has a high percentage of citizens that commute to Boston for employment.
 Thus many of the state’s residents work in another state.